janibashamd/waf_generator/README.md

 ## How It Works

-Application is written in flask and is deployed as k8s pod.
-K8s service is created to publish this over internet so users can access the application.
+Application is written in flask and is deployed as k8s pod and is published on F5 XC load balancer over internet so users can access the application.

 Below are the steps for creating custom WAF bundle:
 1. Open browser and navigate to `http://wafgen.f5-hyd-demo.com`
 2. Provide all user inputs and then click on `Submit` button
 3. From page, users can either `copy` or `download` the populated WAF signature data
-4. Next customers can import this bundle in any of the WAF engines
+4. Next as a optional step, customers can import this bundle in any of the WAF engines and add it to their WAF configuration (Note: this is not part of the project)

 ## Business Value

-This project provides a unified location to create custom WAF bundle as per customer WAF product.
+This project provides a unified UI to create custom WAF bundle as per customer WAF requirements.

 ## Technologies Used